-The Temple of Kom Ombo is an unusual double temple constructed during the Ptolemaic period (323-30 BC) as a temple as well as a healing center.
-It was dedicated to two Egyptian gods: the crocodile god Sobek (god of the Nile and creator of the world) and the falcon god Horus (god of the sky and protector of the king).
-The existing Ptolemaic temple has a sandstone doorway built into a wall of brick, which was part of an earlier temple built by an 18th-dynasty pharaoh Thutmose III (1481-1425 BC).
+The Temple of Kom Ombo is a unique double temple that was constructed during the Ptolemaic period (323-30 BC) and served both as a temple and a healing center.
+Dedicated to two Egyptian gods, the crocodile god Sobek (god of the Nile and creator of the world) and the falcon god Horus (god of the sky and protector of the king), this temple is an exceptional example of ancient Egyptian Architecture.
+The existing Ptolemaic temple has a sandstone doorway, which is built into a brick wall and was originally part of an earlier temple built by the 18th-dynasty pharaoh Thutmose III (1481-1425 BC).

-The temple’s double dedication is reflected in its layout as well: it is symmetrical along the main axis and has twin entrances, two connected hypostyle halls with the reliefs of the two gods on either side of a column, twin sanctuaries, and twin chambers.
-The eastern (right) half of the temple was devoted to Sobek, his wife Hathor, and their son Khonsu.
-Whereas, the western (left) half of the temple was devoted to Horus, his wife Tasenetnofret, and their son Panebtawy.
-It is likely that there were also two separate priesthoods who tended to the deities.
+The layout of the Temple of Kom Ombo reflects its double dedication: it is symmetrical along the main axis and has two entrances, connected hypostyle halls with reliefs of the two gods on either side of a column, twin sanctuaries, and twin chambers.
+The eastern half of the temple was devoted to Sobek, his wife Hathor, and their son Khonsu, while the western half was dedicated to Horus, his wife Tasenetnofret, and their son Panebtawy.
+It is probable that two separate priesthoods tended to the deities as well.

-To give the gods a ‘voice’, in the sanctuary there is a false door decorated with a relief depicting Sobek and Horus with their cult scepters.
-Sobek’s sign of power is a lion-headed wand, while Horus’s is a strange knife with legs.
-In the middle of the false door is an oracle niche with ‘hearing ears’ and ‘sacred eyes’ through which the priests would deliver answers to the requests of pilgrims.
-Above them is the winged goddess Ma’at holding up the sky.
+In order to give ‘voice’ to the gods, the sanctuary features a false door that is decorated with a relief depicting Sobek and Horus holding their respective cult scepters.
+Sobek’s sign of power is a lion-headed wand, while Horus’s is a peculiar knife with legs.
+Positioned in the center of the false door is an oracle niche that has ‘hearing ears’ and ‘sacred eyes’ through which the priests would communicate answers to the requests of pilgrims.
+Above them is the winged goddess Ma’at, who is holding up the sky.

-A relief showing medical instruments for performing surgery is among the most intriguing feature of the temple.
-It can be found in the building’s rear, in the passageway that surrounds the main area.
+One of the most intriguing features of the temple is a relief that displays medical instruments used for performing surgery is.
+This relief can be found in the rear of the building, in the passageway surrounding the main area.
 The depicted surgical instruments include scalpels, curettes, forceps, dilators, scissors, medicine bottles and prescriptions.
-The image is completed with two goddesses sitting on birthing chairs.
-At the time the relief was carved, Egyptian medical science was almost certainly the most advanced in the world.
+Two goddesses are also portrayed sitting on birthing chairs.
+It is worth noting that at the time this relief was carved, Egyptian medical science was likely the most advanced in the world.

-Back in the forecourt is a Crocodile Museum where you can see remains of mummified crocodiles.
+At the rear of the forecourt of the temple, there is a Crocodile Museum that houses remains of mummified crocodiles.